Update on Nautilus - September 2024

 A Scoping Report will be submitted to the Planning Inspectorate.
 This will present the proposals for Nautilus and will describe how any potential impacts to the existing environment will be assessed.
 The feedback received on this document from the local planning authorities and statutory consultees will result in a Scoping Opinion from the Planning Inspectorate, which will be made publicly available.

-Please don’t hesitate to get in touch if you would like to find out more information about Nautilus Interconnector.
+Please get in touch if you would like to find out more about Nautilus.

-You can contact a member of our Community Relations Team to find out more by using the details below.
+You can contact a member of our Community Relations team as follows:

 Freephone: 08081 699 822